wiseaidev/awesome-python/README.md

 > Currently maintained by [`Mahmoud Harmouch`][01].

+---

 ## 💪 Motivation

 In the last couple of years, many of us have gone through challenging moments in many different ways, both physically and mentally.
 And in time of need, `Pycon` was already there playing the role of a spiritual leader, helping us make the time pass by faster, easier with joy.
-Consequently, we need to come together to form a small community within a hobby that would add value for our and subsequent generations and make it easier to learn python related content by sharing notes.
+Consequently, we need to come together to form a small community within a hobby that would add value for our and subsequent generations and make it easier to learn python related content by sharing notes among other useful resources.

 In my honest opinion, information must be free of charge and easily accessible for all kinds of people around the globe.
-Given the fact that the `Pycon` content is already out there for free, I realized that it is a bit harder to locate the slides associated with a given video.
+Given the fact that the `Pycon` content is already out there for free, I realized that it is a bit harder to find the slides associated with a given video.
 Hence, we should have a centralized place where you can easily access the slide decks without a hustle, going after many google searches.

 This repository serves three primary roles:

-1. Sharing my own notes of what I learned while watching the conference on YT.
+1. Sharing my own notes of what I learned while watching Pycon on YT, reading books, and other resources.

 2. Creating backup storage for each speaker's files and slide decks.

 3. Sharing a handful list of books that can play a significant role in honing your python skills.

+---

 ## 📜 Requirements:

 <b>Python 3.6 +.</b>

+---

 ## 👉 Table Of Content (TOC). <a name="TOC"></a>